 Therefore:

-\begin{theorem} Let $(M,g)$ be a $4$-dimensional pseudo-Riemannian manifold and $\eta$ be the $g$-dual $1$-form of the gradient vector field $\xi:=grad(f)$ with $g(\xi,\xi)=-1$.
-If (\ref{e41}) defines an $\eta$-Einstein soliton in $M$, then the Laplacian equation satisfied by $f$ becomes:
+\begin{theorem} Let $(M,g)$ be a $4$-dimensional pseudo-Riemannian manifold and let $\eta$ be the $g$-dual $1$-form of the gradient vector field $\xi:=grad(f)$ with $g(\xi,\xi)=-1$.
+If (\ref{e41}) defines an $\eta$-Einstein soliton in $M$, then the Poisson equation satisfied by $f$ is:

 \end{theorem}